YilmazEmirhanSarac/SportCenter/README.md

 - **Responsive Design:** A modern interface compatible with mobile and desktop devices.
 - **Fast and Lightweight:** Optimized minimal and high-performance styling with Tailwind CSS.
 - **Dynamic Content:** Interactive components and user experience-focused design using Vanilla JavaScript.
-- **Easy to Use:** A user-friendly structure for sports center information, events, and reservation processes.

 ## Technologies Used